 ‘Tis the season for all of the family photos, right?!
 Like many other families, it’s become our yearly tradition to take Fall photos, and like clockwork, I wait until the last minute and get stressed about our family photo outfits.
 But despite my serious procrastination, our outfits always come together because I follow these simple tips for family photo outfits!

-Don’t go pattern crazy!
-I love a fun print mix as much as the next girl, but family photos aren’t a fashion shoot.
+I love a bold print as much as the next girl, but family photos aren’t a fashion shoot.
 You want your beautiful faces to be the focal point.
 My husband has worn pattern the past two years so I avoid it.
 Keeping with solids also can help you tie in a fun element like the plaid blanket scarf we used last year!

-Go neutral!
 Not only are neutrals easy to pair with each other, they’re also easy to pair with your home decor!
 If you prominently display these photos, you’ll want to them to match the vibe of your home.
+We tend to favor shades of blue, creams, blush pink, and various shades of tan.
 On the other hand, if your photos are for the sole purpose of Christmas or holiday cards, then you can have a little more fun with color!

 Family Outfits Tip Five: Start with one outfit and build from there.

 It can be too overwhelming to try and think of four coordinating outfits off the top of my head, so I like to start small.
 I almost always go with one of my girls’ outfits first.
 Then I go through Aaron and I’s closet to work around the girls.
 My mindset is that my girls have smaller closets than mine, so they have less options.
 But maybe you have an outfit you’re dying to wear.
 Use it!
 Then build everyone else around you within your color scheme!

 And one last tip because I can’t help myself: play with texture!
 You can see with our photos that neutral doesn’t have to mean boring.
 Mix cable knit sweaters with other knits.
 Try lace and denim.
 Throw in some suede or leather!
 And of course, have fun!